0shuvo0/img-reveal/README.md

     el: "#reveal1", // Selector
     dotCount: 20, // Number of dots/boxes in each row and colum, using 20 will give 20 * 20 = 400 boxes(Optional, default: 10)
     maxOffset: 10, // How far the dots should come from at max(Optional, default: 100)
-    style: "diagonal" // Reveal direction.
-Can be horizontal, vertical or diagonal(Optional, default: diagonal) })
+    style: "diagonal", // Reveal direction.
+Can be horizontal, vertical or diagonal(Optional, default: diagonal)
+    bidirectional: true // Should reveal occure from both side or not (Optional, default: false) })

 //Now whenever we want the reveal to occure we just have to call the function with the path to image we want to reveal as an arguement